shapeshed/shapeshed.com/content/posts/the-commoditisation-of-hack-days.md

-{
-  "title": "The commoditisation of hack days",
-  "date": "2013-12-12T08:18:33+00:00",
++++
+date = "2013-12-12T08:18:33+00:00"
-  "description": "Far from be a chance to play and experiment sponsored hack days heap pressure on creative developers willing to give their time for free.", "tags": [
+description = "Far from be a chance to play and experiment sponsored hack days heap pressure on creative developers willing to give their time for free." tags = ["Opinion"] title = "The commoditisation of hack days"

-    "Opinion"
-  ]
-}
++++

 ## A chance to play